-Best time to visit : Definitely early in the morning as the spots are thronged by Instagrammers fighting for a spot.
+Best time to visit: Definitely early in the morning as the spots are thronged by Instagrammers fighting for a spot.
 And be Please be mindful to not make the residents angry with your long shoots or climbing over fences.

 Sussex Gardens, Paddington not only has the best townhouses and hotels in London but also sports several Cherry blossom trees.
-And bonus points if you can get the shot next to red telephone boxes , providing the iconic London Photo op.
+And bonus points if you can get the shot next to red telephone boxes, providing the iconic London Photo op.

-Best time to visit : The blossoms start springing up in late March.
+Best time to visit: The blossoms start springing up in late March.
 You can visit any time during the day as not many people know about it.

-Where to find : Sussex Gardens, Tyburnia, W2 2RU
+Where to find: Sussex Gardens, Tyburnia, W2 2RU

-Best time to visit : Late March to Early April, make sure you go early in the morning just after sunrise.
+Best time to visit: Late March to Early April, make sure you go early in the morning just after sunrise.

-Where to find : Paddenswick Rd, Hammersmith, W6 0UA
+Where to find: Paddenswick Rd, Hammersmith, W6 0UA

-Best Time to visit : Definitely the First week of April.
-Since everyone goes to Castle Combe to see the iconic bridge with the background of English cottages, this little area is often missed and remains crowd and tourist free.
-Visit anytime in first week of April and enjoy the all the best parts Castle Combe has to offer.
+Best Time to visit: Definitely the First week of April.
+Since everyone goes to Castle Combe to see the iconic bridge with the background of English cottages, this little area is often missed and remains crowd and tourist-free.
+Visit anytime in the first week of April and enjoy all the best parts Castle Combe has to offer.

 7. Regents Park

-The tricky part with Regents park is there are 2 gorgeous spots and the bloom time for both of them are different, so you will have to go twice if you are thinking of capturing both.
+The tricky part with Regents park is there are 2 gorgeous spots and the bloom time for both of them is different, so you will have to go twice if you are thinking of capturing both.

-One of them is just outside the park on Chester road with gorgeous Cherry blossom trees lining both the sides of the road just outside the park.
+One of them is just outside the park on Chester road with gorgeous Cherry blossom trees lining both sides of the road just outside the park.
 The Kanzan variety was replaced with Sunset Boulevard in 2015.

-The second spot is inside the park, on the south end of Avenue Gardens (English Garden) near the Broad walk , with beautiful arches of Cherry blossom going over beautiful English garden decor.
+The second spot is inside the park, on the south end of Avenue Gardens (English Garden) near the Broad walk, with beautiful arches of Cherry blossom going over beautiful English garden decor.

 8. Greenwich Park